Penaz91/opencallerdb/docs/Database.md

 ### Federated Cache

+A table to use as a result cache.
+This table may be in memory.

 | Field                 | Type        | Flags              | Description                                                             |
 | --------------------- | ----------- | ------------------ | ----------------------------------------------------------------------- |
 | Id                    | Long        | PK, Auto-increment | Numeric primary key                                                     |